If you’re a raw feeder like me, you’ll want to know about the best stocking stuffers for raw-fed dogs!

-The beauty of the raw meat diet for dogs is that is has a plethora of health benefits like a shiny coat, clean teeth, no dog smell and close to no allergies, smaller poop volume, and a stronger immune system.
+Of course we’re all aware of the plethora of health benefits that raw dog food comes with.
+For example, a shiny coat, clean teeth, and no dog smell.
+Also, smaller poop volume and a stronger immune system.

 By the way – if you’re looking to craft your dog’s very own Christmas Stocking, check out my blog post How To DIY A Burlap Christmas Stocking For Your Dog.
 It’s super easy, no sew or glue, and takes less than 20 minutes.